cloudfoundry-community/bosh-vault/README.md

   cert: NO_DEFAULT (Path to the cert used to secure the config server api)
   key: NO_DEFUAULT (Path to the key used to secure the config server api)
 uaa:
-  enabled: true (Whether or not the config server should require and verify UAA JWT tokens)
   address: NO_DEFAULT (The address of the UAA server to communicate with)
   timeout: 10 (How many seconds to wait before timing out connections to UAA)
   ca: NO_DEFAULT (Path to the CA to trust when connecting to UAA)